thonkdifferent/ParlanceBackend/README.md

   - Easy integration into your current projects

 ## Warning
 This version of Parlance is in Developer beta.
 It is not ready for production use.
-P

 ## Instalation
   Automated way(docker) :